In the beginning

 [Note: We previously used our own technology i.e. GO Code]

-We will provide associated training to anyone interested in doing work similar to ours or to organisations who can help achieve our vision.
+Training can be provided to anyone interested in doing work similar to ours or to organisations who can help achieve our vision.